-We determine compensation for our full-time named executive officers on a case-by-case basis, and our compensation decisions are subjective.
-Other than with respect to the RSU's, which are performance based awards issued in 2010, we do not use formal performance targets to determine compensation though we anticipate that in the future, an increasing portion of the total compensation awarded to our full-time named executive officers will be tied to the satisfaction of objective performance metrics.
+We determine compensation for our full-time named executive officers on a case-by-case basis, and our compensation decisions may include subjective determinations.
+We do not use formal performance targets to determine compensation except with respect to RSUs, which are performance based awards issued in 2010.
+Further, cash bonuses are based upon the performance criteria described above.
 Base salaries are determined immediately preceding the year in which such salaries are to be paid, cash bonuses are determined at the end of the year in which services are rendered and generally paid in the following year and restricted stock awards for service in a particular year are granted in the following year.

-In determining compensation for 2013, the recommendations of the chairman and/or vice chairman of our board played a significant role in the compensation setting process since these officers are aware of each officer's duties and responsibilities and were most qualified to assess the level of each officer's performance.
+In determining compensation for 2014, the recommendations of the chairman and/or vice chairman of our board played a significant role in the compensation setting process since these officers are aware of each officer's duties and responsibilities and were most qualified to assess the level of each officer's performance.
 The chairman and /or vice chairman of our board, prior to making recommendations to the compensation committee concerning each full-time officer's compensation, consulted with other senior executive officers, including our president and chief executive officer.
 During the process, our overall performance for the applicable year, including total revenues, funds from operations, adjusted funds from operations, net income, dividends, performance of our common stock and acquisition, disposition, financing and portfolio management activities were taken into consideration.
 None of these measures of performance was given more weight than any other.
 The chairman and/or vice chairman of our board and other senior officers also assessed each individual's performance in such year, which assessment was highly subjective.
-During this process, the chairman and/or vice chairman of our board proposed to the compensation committee with respect to each full-time named executive officer, a base salary for 2013, a bonus applicable to 2013 and generally payable in 2014 and the number of shares of restricted stock to be awarded to each full-time named executive officer.
-The compensation committee reviewed these recommendations and had discretion to accept, reject or modify the recommendations.
+During this process, the chairman and/or vice chairman of our board proposed to the compensation committee with respect to each full-time named executive officer, a base salary for 2014, a bonus applicable to 2014 and generally payable in 2015 and the number of shares of restricted stock to be awarded to each full-time named executive officer.
+In reviewing these recommendations and evaluating whether to accept, reject or modify the recommendations, the compensation committee applied the Compensation Determinations.
+See "- Compensation Highlights" and "- Compensation Consultant."
 The final recommendations by the compensation committee on compensation matters with respect to our full-time named executive officers were reported to the board of directors, which approved the recommendations of the committee with respect to these officers.